If She Were Reasonable…

 I often hear men and women complain their spouse is not reasonable.
-All too often, this is offered as an explanation excuse for why the person does or does not do certain things.
-“If my wife were reasonable, I would…” or “Because my wife is so unreasonable, I cannot…”
+All too often this is offered as an explanation excuse for why the person complaining does or doesn’t do certain things.
+“If my wife were reasonable, I would…” or “Because my wife is so unreasonable, I can’t…”

 My answer to this is to figure out what you would do if she were reasonable, and do that: no more, no less.

 I realise we must sometimes make adjustments because others are unreasonable, but It should be our last resort, not our first.
 I also understand the idea of natural consequences, but far too often, the “consequences” are more about punishment than anything else.